+STRATEGIC FOCUS #4:

-Strategic Focus #4: Advancing Social Equity
+Advancing Social Equity

 All students and families throughout the United States should have the opportunity to safely engage in walking and bicycling to school and in everyday life.
 Children from low-income families are twice as likely to walk to school, but often face greater traffic and personal safety challenges on the trip to school.
 Residents in low-income urban areas are more likely to report higher numbers of busy streets, poor pedestrian and bicycle infrastructure and challenges with crime and violence.
 And many low-income rural communities are faced with challenges such as distance to school, a lack of sidewalks and high-speed state highways bisecting communities.
 Childhood obesity rates are also higher among low-income children, children of color and children with disabilities.
-Unfortunately, many low-income communities-whether urban or rural-lack the resources and personnel at the local government or school levels to apply for and manage Safe Routes to School grants that would improve safety.
-These low-income communities are also disproportionately impacted by the negative health impacts from sedentary lifestyles which are often exacerbated by community and street design.
+Unfortunately, many underserved communities-whether urban or rural-lack the resources and personnel at the local government or school levels to apply for and manage Safe Routes to School grants that would improve safety.
+These underserved communities are also disproportionately impacted by the negative health impacts from sedentary lifestyles which are often exacerbated by community and street design.

-Looking at all of these challenges, it is evident that there is a real need to focus on social and health equity to ensure that low-income communities and schools are able to build healthy communities and access Safe Routes to School funds.
-It is also important to focus on serving children of color, recent immigrants and children with disabilities.
+Looking at all of these challenges, it is evident that there is a real need to focus on social and health equity to ensure that underserved communities and schools are able to build healthy communities and access Safe Routes to School funds.
+This will help ensure the movement serves low-income children, children of color, recent immigrants and children with disabilities.
 The National Partnership has already taken a number of initial steps in this area, including advocacy for the inclusion of equity and health language in federal legislation and state policies and the compilation of promising practices.
 To take these efforts to the next level, we will engage social equity organizations and health organizations across the country to develop a plan of action, collaboratively advocate for policy changes, identify champions and disseminate best practices.
-Our leadership in this area will help ensure that the low-income children that are most in need of safe and low-cost ways of getting to school benefit from the program.
+Our leadership in this area will help ensure that the underserved children that are most in need of safe and low-cost ways of getting to school benefit from the program.